 - Double-click on the file to run the installer.
 When prompted to enter a location for the extracted files, click on the Browse button.

 - Scroll up to the very top and select “Desktop,” then click “OK.”

 - Once the installer finishes, the shortcut should now be available on the desktop as a Chrome icon named “JMU Libraries Research.”
 From the desktop, you can also drag the shortcut onto your “Start Menu.”

 - If you have a Chrome icon in your system tray (near the clock), right-click on the icon and uncheck the “Let Google Chrome run in the background” option.
 As a bonus for laptops, disabling this option will save battery life!

 - To be sure that the browser is using the proxy, you can type

 chrome://net-internals/#proxyinto the Chrome address bar.
 If the proxy is setup correctly, you should see something like the following.

-- The first time you attempt to access a library resource (including using Quick Search), you will be asked to sign in with your eID and password.
+- The first time you attempt to access a library resource (including Quick Search), you will be asked to sign in with your eID and password.

 - To disable the proxy, close Chrome completely, then reopen the browser using your usual method.

 - Make sure that Chrome is installed to “C:\Program Files (x86)\Google\Chrome”.
 This shortcut will not work if it is installed anywhere else.